bitovi/academy/src/react-native/10-managing-state/managing-state.md

 ## Next steps

-Next, we will learn how to switch screens with [learn-react-native/navigation] React Native applications.
+Next, we will learn how to switch screens with [learn-react-native/navigation].